 The PowerTap G3, as indicated above, performs constant calibration when you are not pedaling, so it should continuously adjust as the temperature changes.

 But if during the ascent everything matched quite correctly, it's on the way down that there are discrepancies.
 In this second part I want to forget about the Stages reading, because those higher peaks when the power goes down are not caused by the power meter, but by the unit that is recording data.

-The two downhill peaks are moments when I remain standing, but when I soften the power does not reach zero (and in the case of Stages, the unit takes a little longer to "note" that there is no power).
+The two down peaks are times when I remain stationary, but when smoothing the power does not go all the way to zero (and in the case of Stages, the unit takes a little longer to "note" that there is no power).